Formed: Weybridge/Reading area, Surrey, England, UK

 A brace of gigs at the Nashville supporting 999 failed to flush out any better offers and we signed to Polydor via Sara Bee in August 1977.
 This coincided with a move to a communal house in Reading, near the free rehearsal facilities and ‘plus support’ possibilities offered by the University where Tony had Connections.
 Having either left or been thrown out of college we were free to gig more regularly whilst we worked out what should be on the all-important first single.
 Recorded at the Old Smithy, Worcester in September 1977 and produced by no-one in particular ‘Priorities’ escaped from Polydor in November 1977.
 Polydor’s art department had come up with the infamous ‘Porky And The Wingnuts’ front sleeve and someone had sped up the master-tape to make us sound more exciting.
 Good reviews from Record Mirror and Sounds plus a couple of plays from a gerrymandered John Peel were not enough to generate sales.

 ABOVE: Italian 7" (Thanks, Paolo - Click on image to see it bigger) on the left; on the right is the German one.
-You can click on that it'll do nothing.
+You can click on that if you like but it'll do nothing.

 We retired to lick our wounds to a second, sleazier communal house in Reading.
 Located in Zinzan Street the intention may have been a carefree Monkees-like existence but the only furry connection was the rats that lived in the front room (with the slugs).
 Unsurprisingly Zinzan Street was demolished when we left.
 Living on the governments Musician Support Fund (ie signing on) left Mick time to write his magnum-opus, a Townshend-style rock opera called ‘Carrots’ which never got out of the rehearsal room.
 We played gigs at Reading clubs like Bones (for some reason always supporting the Lurkers) and before venturing further afield to High Wycombe (with Wire, who were startling) and even as far as Sheffield Poly where we were videoed by the Fine Arts Department (anyone got a copy?)